Types of Complaints

 Title IX Informal Resolution Process

 After receiving a report of sexual misconduct and meeting with Complainant, the Title IX Director may determine in consultation with Complainant that the most prompt and effective way to address some complaints under this policy is via an informal resolution process.
 Not all complaints of sexual misconduct are appropriate for informal resolution.
-Page 18 in the Student Handbook describes the informal resolution process in detail.
+The Student Handbook describes the informal resolution process in detail.

 Any member of the campus community who has a reasonable belief that a student has violated the Code of Conduct, may file a Complaint with the Vice President for Student Services.
 If the Vice President for Student Services determines that the Complaint alleges a violation of the University’s Anti-discrimination Policy, the matter will be referred to the Affirmative Action Officer.
 If the Vice President for Student Services determines that the Complaint states a violation of any other provision of the Code of Conduct and or University policies, the Vice President for Student Services will meet with the student to discuss the Complaint and may gather any additional